jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 ![](./images/200/Picture200-import4.jpg)

 - The column definition screen allows you to set the column names and data types for your new table.
 You can change these if you need to.
-For this exercise leave them as default and click **NEXT**.
+For this exercise, leave them as default and click **NEXT**.

 ![](./images/200/Picture200-import5.jpg)